sandra-calvo/IoT/README.md

 Awesome, you web app is ready!
 Now you can see IoT data flow in real time. :+1:

-# Part 3: Connect Watson Assistant with IBM Cloud IoT Platform
+# PART 3: Connect Watson Assistant with IBM Cloud IoT Platform

 ## Step 6.
 Edit the conversation node with your own credentials.
 You can find the credentials in the IBM Cloud dashboard where you launched the convesation service (show in step 1.1).
 You will also need the workspace ID.
 This can be found inside the Watson Coversation service.